 Ice House Street

-It’s now just over 30 years since the FCC moved from Sutherland House (after 14 years) to the old ice house on the corner of Lower Albert Road and Ice House Street.
+It’s now just almost 40 years since the FCC moved from Sutherland House (after 14 years) to the old ice house on the corner of Lower Albert Road and Ice House Street.
 The fabric of the place has evolved, but the core factors that make it one of the best bars on the planet remain.
 First-time visitors to the FCC are often heard to comment about the historic ambience of the Club and assume that it has always been there.
 However, as we have seen, before 1982 the Club was a movable feast.

 Bill Seitz inspect progress on bar construction in 1982.

-Now, after 30 years it feels like home, but it is a home that comes under threat every few years as the lease comes up for renewal.
+Now, after almost 40 years it feels like home, but it is a home that comes under threat every few years as the lease comes up for renewal.
 It is assumed that of course it will be renewed, but the reality is it takes careful negotiation each time at the highest levels of government.

 Back in 1980 the then president and former war correspondent with the London Daily Mirror Donald Wise was tasked with finding new premises for the FCC.
 There was about to be a swingeing rent increase for the Sutherland House premises (of the fabled loo with a view).
 A number of options were looked at, including a former officers’ mess opposite the now China Bank Building but then the Hilton Hotel), but it was all too expensive.
 Wise wrote to then governor Murray MacLehose about acquiring the officers’ mess.
 The governor decided this was a bit much, but said he had something else in mind… some months later that turned out to be an old ice house, which was used for storage by Hongkong Land.